0xStarcat/nyc_building_monitor_client/README.md

 ## Deploying

-1. build locally with `npm run build`
-2. push to server, restart api server w/ `pm2 restart buildingmonitor_server`
+1. push to server `git push production master` (automates build and deploy of client)